Last updated on:

 • iLovePDF provides unlimited free unlocks, making it ideal for frequent use.
 Upload, enter password if prompted, unlock, download.
 Processes files quickly without apparent file size restrictions on the free tier.

-• Sejda accepts 3 files per hour with maximum 200 pages or 50MB per file.
+• Sejda accepts 3 files per hour with a maximum of 200 pages or 50MB per file.
 Files auto-delete after 2 hours.
 Despite stricter limitations, Sejda works reliably and offers a desktop version for completely offline processing.

 Privacy consideration: Every online tool uploads your PDF to third-party servers for processing.
 Smallpdf provides the strongest security with ISO certification, TLS encryption during transfer, and guaranteed deletion after one hour.
 For sensitive business documents, legal files, or confidential information, the browser method offers better security.